rstudio/r-community-survey/README.md

 # learning-r-survey README
-This repo contains the survey instruments, analysis documents, and data from the RStudio learning R survey, conducted between December 6 and December 31, 2018.
-This survey was designed to capture information about how users learn R.
+This repo contains the survey instruments, analysis documents, and data from the RStudio learning R survey.
+This survey was run in December 2018, and we are now preparing to launch a second iteration in December 2019, with results to be published in January 2020.

+This repo is organized simply:

+- **2018/** contains the questions and data from the December 2018 survey
+- **2019/** contains the questions from the December 2019 survey.
+It will be updated with the data after the survey has been fielded.

+## Details of the surveys

+### 2018

-Below are some details about the survey and the methdology:
+Below are some details about the 2018 survey and the methdology:

-- The survey was ielded on the Internet between December 6 and December 31, 2018
+- The survey was fielded on the Internet between December 6 and December 31, 2018
 - The survey was fielded in both English and Spanish versions
 - Respondents were solicited from
 	- community.rstudio.com
 	- Twitter followers of RStudio employees and colleagues
 	- reddit.com/datascience

+We plan to keep the vast majority of the questions constant among years to allow us to see trends over time.
+However, I plan to

 **Bias warning**: Because we relied on the RStudio community to solicit respondents, this data probably has significant sampling bias.
 We can't really advertise it as representative of the broad R community; this sample is NOT random.
 However, even if it is just people who know us well enough to answer our survey, it is a large enough collection of data to be interesting nonetheless.